 The settings in this area of the System rollout control various parameters of V-Ray's Binary Space Partitioning ( BSP ) tree.

 Abort rendering on missing asset – When enabled, the scene will not render if an asset fails to load.
 When DR is used, the DR server(s) that didn't successfully receive an asset will be excluded from rendering.

 Dynamic memory limit – The total RAM limit for the dynamic raycasters.
 Note that the memory pool is shared between the different rendering threads.
 Therefore, if geometry needs to be unloaded and loaded frequently, the threads must wait for each other and the rendering performance will suffer.
 Geometry and EXR tiles share the same memory pool, so this parameter also controls the memory limit for tiled EXR files with mip-maps.
-In V-Ray 3.0 for Maya, you can set this value to 0 to remove any limit, in which case V-Ray will take as much memory as needed.
-It's also possible to enter a negative number, which will cause actual memory usage to depend on the physical memory of the particular machine.
+By default, this value is set to 0 to remove any limit, in which case V-Ray takes as much memory as needed.
+It's also possible to enter a negative number, which causes actual memory usage to depend on the physical memory of the particular machine.

 Default Geometry – Internally V-Ray maintains four raycasting engines.
 All of them are built around the idea of a BSP tree, but each has different uses.
 The engines can be grouped into raycasters for non-motion blurred and for motion blurred geometry, as well as for static and dynamic geometry.
 This parameter determines the type of geometry for standard Maya mesh objects.
 Note that some objects (displacement-mapped objects and VRayProxy for example) always generate dynamic geometry, regardless of this setting.